SimVascular/simvascular.github.io-archive/source/documentation/svfsi/fsi/_appendix_restart_after_remesh.md

-##Restarting a simulation after re-meshing
+## Appendix: Restarting a simulation after re-meshing

-If a simulation is to be restarted after re-meshing has occurred, the new mesh must be added to the input file.
-SVFSI will create a directory called n-procs, where n is the number of MPI tasks for the simulation, and we will refer to this as the run directory.
+If a simulation is to be restarted after re-meshing has occurred, the new mesh must be added to the input file. svFSI will create a directory called n-procs, where n is the number of MPI tasks for the simulation, and we will refer to this as the run directory.

 1. In the run directory, find the stFile\_n.bin.
 Make a symbolic link: